-Both Design Team and Grantmaking Group members are participating as individuals, not formal representatives of their communities.
+Both Design Team and Grantmaking Group members participated as individuals, not formal representatives of their communities.
 Their participation does not indicate that they are affiliated with participating funders beyond this initiative or that they are representing or endorsing the actions or statements of the funders.
 Team members and the partner organizations that selected them were offered compensation.

 A learning event to explore lessons from the first phase of our participatory grantmaking initiative.